 Port Forward Your Helium Miner.

 Port forward 44158 TCP in your home router so you can connect to the maximum amount of devices.
-If you are in relay mode you will receive less HNT as a reward.

 Check out portforward.com to see how to do this.

 It is important to set up a static IP address of the helium miner device that you are forwarding a port to on your router.
 This ensures that your ports will remain open even after your miner reboots.

 If you can’t set a static IP address then you may be able to assign or reserve an IP address on your router according to the helium miners Mac address.
 A mac address will look something like this: 4C:52:93:81:B2:E3

 Once your port forwarding has been set up the status on https://explorer.helium.com will not update immediately, it may take up to 24 hours or more for the network to work out your hotspot no longer requires relaying.

 Some home routers support UPNP so if your helium miner and your router support this you may be fine to just let it do its own port forwarding in the background.
 But best practice is to do it yourself with TCP to 44148.
 I have both enabled and it seems to default to TCP.